 SQL is one of the analyst’s most powerful tools.
 In SQL Superstar, we give you actionable advice to help you get the most out of this versatile language and create beautiful, effective queries.

 The SQL order of execution defines the order in which the clauses of a query are evaluated.
-Some of the most common query challenges I run into could be easily avoided with a clearer understanding of the SQL order of execution, sometimes called the order of operations.
-Understanding query order can help you diagnose why a query won’t run, and even more frequently will help you optimize your queries to run faster.
+Some of the most common query challenges people run into could be easily avoided with a clearer understanding of the SQL order of execution, sometimes called the SQL order of operations.
+Understanding SQL query order can help you diagnose why a query won’t run, and even more frequently will help you optimize your queries to run faster.

-In the modern world, SQL query planners can do all sorts of tricks to make queries run more efficiently, but they must always reach the same final answer as a query that is executed per the standard order of execution.
+In the modern world, SQL query planners can do all sorts of tricks to make queries run more efficiently, but they must always reach the same final answer as a query that is executed per the standard SQL order of execution.
 This order is:

 SQL’s from clause selects and joins your tables and is the first executed part of a query.
 This means that in queries with joins, the join is the first thing to happen.